 I live on Cape Cod; in the event you are ever able to travel east and visit Provincetown please let me know- even if you don't perform.
 I hope Ron and Paul continue to make music- together or separately.
 I am 44 years old now, and I remain to this day one of your super fans, and I can't express to you how meaningful of an impact you both have had on my life.

+We have a second page of kind words.
 Fans are encouraged to add their memories via email to randpstories[at]gmail[dot]com

 Facebook Page | All contents © Copyright by Fresh Fruit Records or used with permission | Website design by The Digital Gryphon